ahzia/Math-Magicians/README.md

 to use this repo please follow this steps :

 ### Prerequisite
-you need npm to run the webpack commands, if you don't already have it go to this link to install it in your machine [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+you need npm to install dependencies and run the project, if you don't already have it go to this link to install it in your machine [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ### Setup
 - clone the repo : `https://github.com/ahzia/Math-Magicians.git`
 - run `npm i`

 ### Usage
 - run `npm start` to see the changes in your browser
 - Ppen Browser